Promoting shared values within the Group and improving skills

 We are working to train our employees through two measures, i.e., by ensuring that they acquire the knowledge and skills required for their roles and positions through trainings for each employment level to raise the overall level of employee competencies, and by enhancing the competencies of employees who wish or are selected to acquire certifications or who participate in external business school dispatch programs.

-Total training hours in FY2022 were 19,164, or 6.5 training hours per person (only for OFF-JT training sponsored and co-sponsored by the Human Resources Department).
+Total training hours in FY2023 were 22,958, or 7.6 training hours per person (only for OFF-JT training sponsored and co-sponsored by the Human Resources Department).

 Education system chart